 Before, choosing the best yoga mat wasn’t that complex, it was a mat made of PVC and you simply had to pick what color you preferred and that was it.

-Below are some of the things you need to look at or assess before purchasing your yoga mat:
+Below are some of the things you need to look at or assess before making your purchase.

-Although yoga mat thickness preference varies from one person to another, it’s not just simply saying ‘I like a thinner mat because its lighter’ there is a reason why thickness is an essential part of decision making when choosing a yoga mat.
+Although a mat’s thickness preference varies from one person to another, it’s not just simply saying ‘I like a thinner mat because its lighter’ there is a reason why thickness is an essential part of decision making when choosing a mat.

 The thickness of a mat determines its comfortability, if too thin your knees may end up getting beaten during lunges which can leave bruises, too thick on the other hand can make you less sturdy when doing yoga poses due to the weaker connection with the floor.